natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-1B.md

 '''Cons:'''

 * No WEP in RB/SB
-* Water and oil overheat quickly
+* Water and oil overheat gradually at 100%
 * Low dive speed limit
 * Poor performance above 5,000 m altitude
 * Low ammo count makes this plane reliant on trigger control by the pilot